 (1) HUD-424-CB, "Grant Application Detailed Budget."
 This form shows the total budget by year and by line item for the program activities to be carried out with the proposed HUD grant.
 Each year of the program should be presented separately.
-Applicants must also budget for travel cost (airfare, lodging and per diem) for two individuals to attend at least one HUD sponsored AN/NHIAC conference/workshop every year of the three-year grant performance period.
-To calculate travel expenses, applicants should use Washington, DC as the site of all conferences/workshops.
-Applicants must also submit this form to reflect the total cost for the entire grant performance period (Grand Total).
+Applicants must also budget for travel costs (airfare, lodging and per diem) for two individuals to attend at least one HUD sponsored HBCU conference/workshop every year of the three-year grant performance period.
+To calculate travel expenses, applicants located in Eastern and Central time zones or the U.S. Virgin Islands should use San Francisco, CA as the site of all conferences/meetings.
+Applicants located in Mountain and Pacific time zones should use Washington, DC as the site of all conferences/workshops.

+Applicants must also submit this form to reflect the total cost (summary) for the entire grant performance period

+(Grand Total).